M-expression: Implementations

-A form of sugared M-expressions has been implemented in the Wolfram language of Wolfram Mathematica since 1988:

 For LISP

-MLisp was a contemporary (1968-1973) project to implement an M-expression-like frontend for Lisp.
+MLisp was a contemporary (1968–1973) project to implement an M-expression-like frontend for Lisp.
 A few extra features like hygienic macros, pattern matching, and backtracking were incorporated.
 It eventually evolved into an abandoned LISP70 draft.
 M-LISP (MetaLISP) from 1989 was another attempt to blend M-expressions with Scheme.

 A parser for the "AI Memo 8" M-expression is available in Common Lisp, but the author intends it as a case against M-expressions due to its perceived inability to cope with macros.

-For K

-The K (programming language) also includes M-Expressions, in addition to the more terse notation in the APL-tradition.

 Further development

 A CGOL (1977) was implemented in MacLisp and follows a similar goal of introducing Algol-like syntax with infix operators.
 It is known to work on Armed Bear Common Lisp.

 A more recent (circa 2003) variant is the I-expression, which use indentation to indicate parentheses implicitly, and are thus in some ways intermediate between S-expressions and M-expressions.
 I-expressions were introduced in Scheme Request For Implementation 49 as an auxiliary syntax for Scheme, but they have not been widely adopted.

 A further development is the "sweet" t-expression, which has infix operators without precedence.
 Like I-expressions, t-expressions are only a simple transformation away from S-expressions, so that theoretically they can be used on any Lisp dialect and not interfere with features like macros.

 Additional syntax-related include Apple's Dylan (Algol-like tokens) and Clojure's addition of other literal syntaxes.